Digital-HR/site/en/about.md

 # About Us

-We're a Digital Technology Team supporting Human Resources in the Department of National Defense.
+We're a Digital Technology Team supporting Human Resources in the Department of National Defence.
 We're a diverse team that values transparency and people over processes.

 ## Our Products